 Big Data and Ways To Utilise It

-Increasingly, it is becoming easy to record, store and evaluate large volumes of data.
+Increasingly, it is becoming easy to record, store and evaluate large volumes of information.
 Large technology and software companies are heavily investing in AI.
 The intention behind this is to help the world automatically process data and automatically make predictions based on solid statistics.
 Whilst numbers are great, we believe that rich, interactive graphical reports are a better format for board meetings.

-When utilised correctly, big data is beneficial in spotting trends, patterns and associations.
+When utilised correctly, it is beneficial in spotting trends, patterns and associations.
 For example, when looking at a large set of timesheets (perhaps a whole year), you can start to identify trends.
 This can be types of work, projects or even staff members that frequently require extra time and resources.

 Data visualisation and analytical tools are at the forefront of our development cycles.
 We have been looking internally, to improve our reporting tools to facilitate this, starting initially with modifications to existing reports.
 Furthermore, there has been enhancements to our API.
 There are now tools to allow users to push data to Power BI or Excel on demand.
 Additionally, we have also released the first iteration of the Tempora dashboard.
-The dashboard will allow users to quickly view insightful data on their day-to-day operations.
+The dashboard will allow users to quickly view insightful reports on their day-to-day operations.

-Our ethos going forward is ‘less admin, more data’.
+Our ethos going forward is ‘less admin, more system’.
 This will ensure that clients can quickly ascertain metrics needed to make informed decisions.
 To this end, there will be informed decisions to grow their business sustainably and quote for work more accurately.
 Our reports will also be able to ‘tell a story’ about your business, enabling you to show profit & loss trends or utilisation of staff.

 How to start